rbisdorff/Digraph3/docSphinx/tutorial.rst

     added: (a8,a1) characteristic: -0.07 (-1.0)
     ...
     ...
-    next pair:  ('a2', 'a4') 0.00
+    next pair:  ('a1', 'a3') 0.10
     Circuit detected !!
+    next pair:  ('a1', 'a8') 0.10
+    Circuit detected !!
-    next pair:  ('a2', 'a6') 0.00
+    next pair:  ('a6', 'a7') 0.10
-    added: (a2,a6) characteristic: 0.00 (1.0)
+    added: (a6,a7) characteristic: 0.10 (1.0)
-    added: (a6,a2) characteristic: 0.00 (-1.0)
+    added: (a7,a6) characteristic: -0.10 (-1.0)
     ...
     ...
    >>> rp.showRanking()
-    ['a1', 'a3', 'a4', 'a9', 'a5', 'a8', 'a2', 'a6', 'a7']
+    ['a5', 'a6', 'a7', 'a3', 'a8', 'a9', 'a4', 'a1', 'a2']

-The *RankedPairs* rule actually renders one of the seven optimal *Kemeny* rankings as we may verify below.
+The *RankedPairs* ranking rule actually renders one of the two optimal *Kemeny* rankings as we may verify below.

 .. code-block:: pycon

    >>> corr = g.computeOrdinalCorrelation(rp)
-   >>> print("Fitness of Tideman's ranking: %.3f" % corr['correlation'])
+   >>> print("Fitness of Tideman's ranking: %+.3f" % corr['correlation'])
-    Fitness of Tideman's ranking: 0.918
+    Fitness of Tideman's ranking: 0.779

-Unfortunately, the *RankedPairs* ranking rule is again *not efficiently scalable* to outranking digraphs of larger orders (> 100).
+Unfortunately, the *RankedPairs* rule is again *not efficiently scalable* to outranking digraphs of larger orders (> 100).
 For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally efficient.

 Ranking big performance tableaux ................................